scipy-conference/scipy_proceedings/papers/alexandr_fonari/alexandr_fonari.rst

 In the Schrödinger suite, benchmark data for small molecules and finite systems can be obtained using QM DFT molecular Jaguar code, for periodic systems, QE used, for larger polymeric and similar systems molecular dynamics Desmond code is used.

 For crystalline periodic systems, we have implemented several sets of descriptors.
+These descriptors include:

-Element descriptors (such as atomic weight, number of valence electrons in s-, p- and d-shells, electronegativity), structure descriptors (such as density, volume per atom, and packing fraction descriptors) as implemented in matminer [Matminer]_, intercalation descriptors (such as cation and anion counts, crystal packing fraction, average neighbor ionicity) [Sendek]_, 3D-based smooth overlap of atomic positions (SOAP) descriptors, as implemented in DScribe [DScribe]_.
+- elemental features such as atomic weight, number of valence electrons in *s*, *p* and *d*-shells, electronegativity
+- structural features such as density, volume per atom, and packing fraction descriptors implemented in matminer [Matminer]_
+- intercalation descriptors such as cation and anion counts, crystal packing fraction, average neighbor ionicity [Sendek]_
+- three-dimensional smooth overlap of atomic positions (SOAP) descriptors implemented in DScribe [DScribe]_.

 Using these descriptors and kernel regression methods to train the model, as implemented in scikit-learn [SkLearn]_, we were able to train a model that successfully predicted bulk modulus of a set of Li-containing battery related compounds.

 For isolated small molecules and extended non-periodic systems, rdkit can be used to generate a large number of atomic and molecular descriptors.